 - Stereo.
 Uses both the left and right channels to capture a wide, realistic sound image—perfect for recording acoustic guitar or choir.

 - Cardioid.
 Picks up sound directly in front of the mic.
 This is the standard pattern that most microphones have.
 It rejects sound from the sides and back pretty well.

-The Snowball has 2
+The Snowball (non Ice Version) has 2:

 - Cardioid.
 Picking up sound from the front